MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ====================================================================== -->
 ## Choose or define a Widget template

-**OPEN QUESTIONS: Are generic template not supported at all?
-Should it be documented at all?**
+**OPEN QUESTIONS: Are generic templates supported at all?
+Should they be documented?**

 To make Widgets easy to create and adapt to various operating systems, they are displayed with templates.
 Two types of templates exist: